 Weaving through all the learning are a wide variety of different learning experiences.
 These include 'wow' activities, such as different hooks and 'real life' experiences to engage the children with their learning.
 These range from a fairy tale 'crime scene' to exploring a Stone Age village to having a themed Egyptian day, and many more.
 In addition to this, all classes have a different learning experience each term.
 These include visitors, workshops and trips, and range from CREW History workshops, technology workshops with Lambeth Connected Learning Centre, visits from authors of books being studied and museum visits, to name a few.
 These are carefully planned to enhance the teaching and learning of different topics and may come at any point within a topic.

 Through this approach, children get a wide range of learning experiences, with reading, writing, maths and technology underpinning everything we do.
 Health and Wellbeing is also embedded throughout our curriculum.

 We have introduced our Learning Superpowers to underpin all our teaching and learning, ensuring that all our children are equipped with 21st century learning skills.

 All these Superpowers combine support the creativity which is fundamental to all our teaching and learning.

 “Crown Lane is a really fun school.
 The lessons are really exciting.
 I especially like using the iPads and the laptops.
 Sometimes we do art, other times we do practical science, or go on a school trip – there is always something exciting with our learning!” - Year 4 Pupil

 “Every day in Crown Lane you learn something new.
 You find out things in fun ways as all lessons are enjoyable.
 I love painting and going on the computers because painting is relaxing and ICT is fun.
-We go on lots of school trips which are educational and exciting and sometimes as a treat we go to the cinema.
+We have lots of learning experiences which are educational and exciting.
 Overall Crown Lane is the best school I’ve been to!” - Year 6 Pupil